franzihe/galaxy-training-material/topics/climate/tutorials/cmip6/tutorial.md

-In this tutorial we will use Coupled Model Intercomparison Project 6 (CMIP6) output of surface snowfall rate and cloud phase.
-We are interested if there is a correlation between the already known cloud phase bias and the surface snowfall rate in GCMS.
+This tutorial will use Coupled Model Intercomparison Project 6 (CMIP6) output of surface snowfall rate and cloud phase.
+We are interested in a correlation between the already known cloud phase bias and the surface snowfall rate in GCMS.

 > ### Agenda